 Student loan defaultSeven years

-Once seven years has passed from the date of delinquency, check your credit report to be sure the derogatory mark has been removed.
+Once seven years have passed from the date of delinquency, check your credit report to be sure the derogatory mark has been removed.
 If it hasn’t, you can file a dispute with the relevant credit bureau to have the error removed.

 A charged-off account is one that the credit card company or lender writes off as a loss.
 Your account may be charged off even if you’ve been making payments if those payments are below the monthly minimum.
 If the debt is charged off and sold to a debt collection agency, you’ll receive two separate derogatory marks: one for the charged-off account and one for the collections activity.